 Patrick lives with his father and his mother.
 His duties at home include carrying water, gathering firewood and caring for animals.
 There are 4 children in the family.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.

-Please remember Patrick in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Patrick to receive the assistance he needs to develop his potential.
+Please pray for him.

 Patrick lives in the hills of Gahima, home to approximately 12,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The population is comprised of Banyarwandas and the spoken language is Kinyarwanda.